TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 Directory locations are always relative to where the extension-specific :file:`composer.json` is stored.

-Do not mix up the root-level :file:`composer.json` file with this package-specific :file:`composer.json` file.
-Since autoloading information is specific to an extension, you usually do not list it in the root file.
+Do not mix up the project-specific :file:`composer.json` file with this package-specific :file:`composer.json` file.
+Since autoloading information is specific to an extension, you usually do not list it in the project file.

-Note if you do specify autoloading information in the root file, you need to specify the paths relative to that location.
+Note: if you specify autoloading information in the project file, you need to specify the paths relative to that location.

-To complete our example root :file:`composer.json`, it would look like this:
+To complete our example project's :file:`composer.json`, it would look like this:

 .. code-block:: json
    :caption: typo3_root/composer.json